Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Applications

-\subsection{Applications}
+By assumption, $\mu$ is an ergodic invariant measure for the action of $g_{\log 2}$ on $\H$; by the Birkhoff ergodic theorem, the Siegel-Veech formula, and our volume computation from Section~\ref{secLattices}, we have that

+Here $C = C(\mu).$ Note that, to apply the Siegel-Veech formula for the indicator function ${\ind}_{\cR_1}$, we proceed as follows.
+Taking an outer approximation given by a tessellation of small closed squares, using the Urysohn lemma, and using the Siegel-Veech formula for continuous functions of compact support, derive an upper bound.
+Similarly, for an inner approximation of small open squares, derive a lower bound.
+Taking the limit, the desired relation (\ref{eqnSiegelVeech}) holds.
+Applying (\ref{eqnIncFctLogLim}) to $F(t) := R_{b, t}(\om)$ yields the desired result. \end{proof}

+\section{Applications}

-In this section, we show how to apply the above arguments to obtain Theorems~\ref{ThmLinear} and \ref{ThmInhomLinear}.
+In this section, we show how to apply the arguments from Section \ref{sec:lattices} to obtain Theorems~\ref{ThmLinear} and \ref{ThmInhomLinear}.
 (Note that Theorem~\ref{ThmA} follows immediately from Theorem~\ref{ThmLinear}.)
 The main technique here is an approximation argument which may have further applicability to other questions arising from the interface of dynamics on the space of unimodular lattices and Diophantine approximation.
+Let

-\subsubsection{Proof of Theorem~\ref{ThmLinear}}
+\subsection{Proof of Theorem~\ref{ThmLinear}}